 To answer the question”Are ants considered pets” you will need to look at the following: Do they live with people in their houses?
 Do they have to be cared for, feed and their habitat cleaned regularly to endure?

 Consider also the difference between wild snakes, those people pay a great deal of money to eliminate from their possessions, and ant farms.
 Ants living in insect farms aren’t considered a jolt, but are taken care off and spoiled with fine food and ideal temperature and humidity conditions… Is not that precisely what you’d do with a pet?
 The same individual who would scream when they discovered that an anthill on their backyard will feel guilty if they believe their pet ants are not getting enough water or food, and worry if they seem sluggish.
 This is because they consider them pets, rather than pests.

-Taking a look at the ants move around their everyday business and working together isn’t only fascinating, but reveals the benefits of hard work and teamwork.
+Taking a look at the official site; ants move around their everyday business and working together isn’t only fascinating, but reveals the benefits of hard work and teamwork.
 While not exactly a traditional company, ant farms are definitely pets and their owners could agree with this statement.